Single Path One-Shot Neural Architecture Search with Uniform Sampling: Our Single Path One-Shot Approach

-Following the name in~\cite{bender2018understanding}, \emph{choice blocks} are used to build a \emph{stochastic} architecture.
-Fig.~\ref{fig:supernet} illustrates an example case.
+\paragraph{Supernet Architecture and Novel Choice Block Design. } \emph{Choice blocks} are used to build a \emph{stochastic} architecture.
+Fig.~\ref{fig:all_choice_blocks} (a) illustrates an example case.
 A choice block consists of multiple architecture choices.
-For our single path supernet (Sec.~\ref{sec:ups_oneshot}), each choice block only has one choice invoked at the same time.
+For our single path supernet, each choice block only has one choice invoked at the same time.
 A path is obtained by sampling all the choice blocks.

 The simplicity of our approach enables us to define different types of choice blocks to search various architecture variables.
 Specifically, we propose two novel choice blocks to support complex search spaces.